Specialist Focused Shockwave Therapy for Metatarsalgia

 As pain decreases and tissue health improves, clients often regain better function and strength in their feet, enabling them to return to their regular activities more confidently.

-When to Consider Shockwave Therapy for Metatarsalgia
+When to Consider Focused Shockwave Therapy for Metatarsalgia

 Resistance to standard treatments